-Learning how to use HPC infrastructure (part I: Intro, Access)
+Learning how to use HPC infrastructure (part I: Intro, Access, Getting help)

 Wednesday, 8 October 2025 -